top

 Is Hibiscrub safe to use on my face?

 Hibiscrub is safe to use on your whole body, including your hair and face.
 Special care should always be taken to avoid contact with delicate areas such as the eyes and ears.
-It is for external use only and should not be used inside the body.
+It is for external use only and should not be used internally.

 Is it effective against MRSA?

 Yes, Hibiscrub Antimicrobial Skin Cleanser is effective against MRSA.
-If you are concerned about MRSA, washing your skin with Hibiscrub before going into hospital may help to reduce the risk of acquiring an infection.
+If you are concerned about MRSA, washing your skin with Hibiscrub before going into the hospital may help reduce your risk of infection.

 var value